 For many people, the move from school to university can be a daunting one.
-Not only do you have to learn to live with other people in halls, manage your student loan, juggle a hectic social life, but you also experience learning in an entirely
+Not only do you have to learn to live with other people and manage a student loan, but you will also experience a completely different way of learning.

 While some people thrive in this new set up, for others it can be a bit of struggle to begin with and it takes longer to get used to it.

 Here I share my top five tips for a successful transition into university style learning.